codacy-badger/tachyon/README.md

 2. Install Node.js and NPM.
 3. Download dependencies: `cd tachyon && npm install`
 4. Run `TOKEN=[token] npm start` to start Tachyon.
-#### Method 3: Serverless Deployment using Now
-This method allows the bot to be run serverlessly using Now.
-You have to make changes to addons and modules before deploying.
-1. Clone the repository: `git clone https://github.com/initializahib/tachyon`
-2. Install Node.js and NPM.
-3. Download dependencies: `cd tachyon && npm install`
-4. Install Now: `npm install -g now` (might require sudo)
-5. Run `now login` to log into your Now account.
-6. Run `now` to deploy your changes.
-It should give you a url.
-7. Visit `[now url]/now.js?token=[token]` in your browser / with CURL to start Tachyon.